In Term 3 the St Augustine’s Sewing Club have been busy hand making hearts to share and celebrate kindness within our

 Bus travel on the country buses is available for students at St Augustine’s School and arrangements are made through the bus co-ordinator, Benedict Stewart, at the Maryborough Education Centre on 5461 7900.
 Parents of the student/s must organise the pass through MEC at least two days prior to travel.
 Students cannot travel on the country buses without a pass.
 The town bus does not require a pass but costs 50cents a trip, payable on the day of travel.
 Please advise the office if your child will be travelling on any of the buses so we can update our bus rolls.

 All bus travel requires parents/guardians to complete a Public Transport Victoria (PTV) Application for Permission to Travel form prior to any bus travel.
-This form can be emailed direct to Stephen Broad at MEC, Benedict.Stewart@education.vic.gov.au.
+This form can be emailed direct to Ben Stewart at MEC, Benedict.Stewart@education.vic.gov.au.
 It is important that this form is completed as these details will be used in the event of an emergency.

 Parking & Road Safety